Have you ever heard the saying that “time is money”?

 However, self-dumping hoppers are specifically designed to be easy to move, and easy to dump so you don’t have to waste time transporting trash.

-If that’s not enough, you can buy self-dumping hoppers in a myriad of design options so you can get the scrap collection system that’s perfect for your business.
+If that’s not enough, you can buy self-dumping hoppers in a myriad of design options so you can get the scrap collection system that perfectly fits the needs of your business.

 - A sawdust hopper can hook directly to a cyclone, virtually removing the transportation of sawdust in a shop.